Shell plc (NYSE:SHEL) Shares Bought by Orion Capital Management LLC

 Wall Street Analyst Weigh In

 A number of research analysts recently commented on the company.
+Credit Suisse Group assumed coverage on Shell in a report on Thursday, June 9th.
+They issued an “outperform” rating for the company.
+HSBC reduced their target price on Shell from GBX 2,700 ($32.62) to GBX 2,550 ($30.81) in a report on Wednesday, July 20th.
 ING Group raised Shell from a “hold” rating to a “buy” rating in a report on Tuesday, July 12th.
-HSBC reduced their price target on Shell from GBX 2,700 ($32.62) to GBX 2,550 ($30.81) in a report on Wednesday, July 20th.
-Royal Bank of Canada increased their price target on Shell from GBX 3,100 ($37.46) to GBX 3,200 ($38.67) in a report on Friday, July 29th.
-Credit Suisse Group started coverage on Shell in a report on Thursday, June 9th.
-They set an “outperform” rating on the stock.
+Royal Bank of Canada increased their target price on Shell from GBX 3,100 ($37.46) to GBX 3,200 ($38.67) in a report on Friday, July 29th.
 Finally, JPMorgan Chase & Co. increased their target price on Shell from GBX 2,850 ($34.44) to GBX 3,000 ($36.25) in a report on Friday, July 15th.
 Six investment analysts have rated the stock with a buy rating, According to data from MarketBeat, the company presently has an average rating of “Buy” and an average price target of $2,134.13.

 Shell Profile